 INTRODUCTION: Gunmen murdered a policeman, students hurled petrol bombs at riot police and thousands of workers downed tools as political violence swept several Italian cities on Saturday (12 March).

-INTRODUCTION: Gunmen murdered a policeman, students hurled petrol bombs at riot police and thousands of workers downed tools as political violence swept several Italian cities on Saturday (12 March).
+Background: INTRODUCTION: Gunmen murdered a policeman, students hurled petrol bombs at riot police and thousands of workers downed tools as political violence swept several Italian cities on Saturday (12 March).
 The wave of angry students' demonstrations followed the death of left-wing student leader, 26-year-old Francesco Lorusso, in clashes with police at Bologna University on Friday (11 March).

 SYNOPSIS: In Milan, students marched through the city centre to protest against the shooting of their colleague in Bologna.
 Lorussa was a well-known political activist who promoted cooperation between student and trade union movements.
 He was a member of Lotta Continua (Struggle Continues) which has frequently attacked the Communist Party leadership as "Collaborators" with the government.
 In Turin 30-year-old Giuseppe Ciotta of the city's anti-terrorist squad was ambushed and shot dead outside his home.